-7.1 An Equality Impact Assessment was completed for the Autism Strategy that did not identify any negative adverse impact on any group with protected characteristics as defined by the Equality Act.
+7.1 The Autism Strategy and Action Plan aims to support equality of opportunity for people with autism.
+An Equality Impact Assessment was completed when the Autism Strategy was developed that did not identify any negative adverse impact on any group with protected characteristics as defined by the Equality Act.